funkybeppe/rock-paper-scissors-lizard-spock/README.md

 ### Typography

-The headers and body elemente are using the Signika Negative font.
+The headers and body elements are using the Signika Negative font.

 ### Video